 General, background and overview information is available at the PARETO main website.
 Framework development happens at our GitHub repo where you can report issues/bugs or make contributions.
-For further enquiries, send an email to:
+For further enquiries, send an email to the support email list.

 FIVE